opennetworkinglab/aether-docs/developer/roc.rst

    pullPolicy: Always

-The above example assumes you have published a docker images at my-private-repo/sdcore-adapter:my-tag.
+The above example assumes you have published a docker images at ``my-private-repo/sdcore-adapter:my-tag``.
 My particular workflow is to deploy a local-docker registry and push my images to that.
 Please do not publish ONF images to a public repository unless the image is intended to be public.
 Several ONF repositories are private, and therefore their docker artifacts should also be private.

 There are alternatives to using a private docker repository.
-For example, if you are using kubadm, then you may be able to simply tag the image locally.
+For example, if you are using kubeadm, then you may be able to simply tag the image locally.
 If you’re using KinD, then you can push a local image to into the kind cluster::

    kind load docker-image sdcore-adapter:my-tag